ray-project/ray/doc/source/ray-air/examples/index.rst

 - :doc:`/ray-air/examples/gptj_batch_prediction`: How to use Ray AIR to do batch prediction with the Hugging Face Transformers GPT-J model.
 - :doc:`/ray-air/examples/gptj_serving`: How to use Ray AIR to do online serving with the Hugging Face Transformers GPT-J model.
 - :doc:`/ray-air/examples/dreambooth_finetuning`: How to fine-tune a DreamBooth text-to-image model with your own images.
-- :doc:`/ray-air/examples/opt_deepspeed_batch_inference`: How to run batch inference on a dataset of texts with a 30B OPT model.
 - :doc:`/ray-air/examples/dolly_lightning_fsdp_finetuning`: How to fine-tune a dolly-v2-7b model with Ray AIR LightningTrainer and FSDP.

 Image/CV